-Preferably this request has been made in advance.
-Public participation is at the discretion of the board. - 4 Speakers shall be restricted to a maximum of 3 minutes each per subject, with a time limit of fifteen minutes per interest group. - 5 No more than 3 speakers on any one topic. - 6 Speakers are not to question the board and must speak to the topic. - 7 Board members will not address questions or statements to speakers. - 8 Speakers shall not be disrespectful, offensive, or make malicious statements or claims. - If the chair believes that any of these have occurred or the speaker has gone over time they will be asked to finish.
+- 6 Speakers are not to question the Board and must speak to the topic. - 7 Board members will not address questions or statements to speakers. - 8 Speakers shall not be disrespectful, offensive, or make malicious statements or claims. - 9 If the Presiding Member believes that any of these have occurred or the speaker has gone over time they will be asked to finish.

-Please note: Members of the public include staff, students and parents of the school who are not trustees on the board.
+Please note: Members of the public include staff, students and parents of the school who are not trustees on the Board.